All Episodes

 The stock market seems to weather every storm.

-Welch was uh uh certainly noticed all this.
+Welch has certainly noticed all this.

-Most business people have noticed, investors noticed, but according to the recent polls which show the president's approval rating at its lowest level of his presidency, the majority of Americans have not been persuaded of the good news economy.
+But according to the recent polls, which show the president's approval rating at its lowest level of his presidency, the majority of Americans have not been persuaded of the good news economy.

-Now you know why this is.
+Now, you know why this is?

 This is very simple.